aurHin/acetylation_conservation/README.md

 * reformat narrowPeak format to 4 columns bed format
 * get intervals that do not overlap promoters (TSS)
-* create new file with resized and merged intervals *(You can choose to give all the peaks the same size, centered on the summit called by macs2.
+* create new file with resized and merged intervals. *You can choose to give all the peaks the same size, centered on the summit called by macs2.
 If so, peaks may then overlap.
-In this case, they are merge in one, larger peak)*
+In this case, they are merge in one, larger peak*
 * get intervals that do not overlap promoters AFTER resizing